apache/apisix/doc/admin-api.md

 }
 ```

-The binding authentication and authorization plug-in is a bit special.
+The binding authentication plug-in is a bit special.
 When it needs to be used in conjunction with the consumer, it needs to provide user name, password and other information; on the other hand, when it is bound with route / service, it does not require any parameters.
 Because at this time, it is based on the user request data to infer which consumer the user corresponds to.

 Example: